 In some cases, a student may wish to change Home Schools; the most common scenario is to change into the Home School of the advisor.
 Changing Home Schools requires the consent of the student’s thesis advisor as well as the graduate office of the new Home School.

 Program Faculty are those Georgia Tech faculty members who can serve as a primary thesis supervisor for a Ph.D. in Quantitative BioSciences.
-These faculty members have appointments in any of the seven Schools in the College of Sciences.
+These faculty members have appointments in any of the six Schools in the College of Sciences.
 Students may work with any Program Faculty irrespective of their Home School.

 Nothing.
 Georgia Tech’s core academic units are “Schools” (what other institutions call “Departments).
 These Schools are organized within distinct “Colleges”.
-For example, the QBioS program includes faculty from seven Schools in the College of Sciences at Georgia Tech.
+For example, the QBioS program includes faculty from six Schools in the College of Sciences at Georgia Tech.

 The Georgia Institute of Technology, also known as Georgia Tech, is located in Midtown Atlanta.
 The campus is easily accessible by public transportation - http://www.gatech.edu/visit - and is within walking distance of many Atlanta attractions, including Piedmont Park, the High Museum of Art, and the Atlanta Botanical Gardens.